Autoimmune Diseases are Incurable – How New Targeted Therapies Could Change That

 It is not known what triggers the immune system to go into overdrive, but an autoimmune disease diagnosis can mean chronic inflammation, debilitating pain, and life-threatening health issues.
 And it is estimated that about 8% of the population is affected by autoimmune diseases.

-There are nearly 100 autoimmune diseases known today, including lupus, type 1 diabetes, multiple sclerosis, celiac disease, inflammatory bowel syndrome, Chron’s disease and rheumatoid arthritis.
+There are nearly 100 autoimmune diseases known today, including lupus, type 1 diabetes, multiple sclerosis, celiac disease, inflammatory bowel disease, Crohn’s disease and rheumatoid arthritis.

 Current treatments generally focus on reducing or suppressing the immune system’s overall activity.
 And weakening the immune system puts the patient at increased risk for other infections and diseases.